 If you want to purchase a big-ticket item and pay it off over time, or you just plan to carry a balance on your card (though we recommend that you pay off your balance in full each month), the Bank of America® Unlimited Cash Rewards credit card, Capital One Quicksilver Cash Rewards Credit Card, American Express Cash Magnet® Card and Chase Freedom Unlimited cards offer the longest interest-free introductory periods on purchases among these cards.

 Best for not spending a large sum of money up front

 If you don’t want to spend a lot of money up front, you should be on the lookout for a card that doesn’t require a large spend threshold to receive the sign-up bonus.

-Among the cards listed in the table, the Quicksilver Cash Rewards and the Chase Freedom Unlimited cards require the lowest spend thresholds to earn a $200 sign-up bonus – $500 in the first three months of card membership.
+Among the cards listed in the table, the Quicksilver Cash Rewards requires the lowest spend thresholds to earn a $200 sign-up bonus – $500 in the first three months of card membership.

 How about a 2% cash back card instead?

 We would also note that there are a few flat-rate cards that offer a higher rate than 1.5% cash back – 2% cash back.
 For instance, the Citi® Double Cash Card offers up to 2% cash back – 1% when you make a purchase and another 1% when you pay your bill on time.
 It doesn’t include a sign-up bonus, so it’s less valuable in the short term, but if you are looking for a great cash back card for the long haul, the Citi Double Cash card could be an excellent option.